AWS Tools

 awsCredentialsAdd [ --profile profileName ] [ --force ] [ --comments ] [ --help ] [ key ] [ secret ]

+Write the credentials to the AWS credentials file.
 If the AWS credentials file is not found, it is created

 Arguments

 --profile profileName- String.
 Optional.
 The credentials profile to write (default value isdefault)--force- Flag.
 Optional.
 Write the credentials file even if the profile already exists--comments- Flag.
 Optional.
-Write comments to the credentials file (in addition to updating the record).--help- Optional.
-Flag.
+Write comments to the credentials file (in addition to updating the record).--help- Flag.
+Optional.
 Display this help.key- The AWS_ACCESS_KEY_ID to writesecret- The AWS_SECRET_ACCESS_KEY to write

 Return codes